feeka/mt_dna_as_storage/README.md

 # Master Thesis: Coding for DNA as a Storage

 The repository is dedicate to trhe master thesis.
 This version of a repository is not accurate and a mere draft.
 Some scribbles of software are assembled and simulated.
 It is intented for an audience, who likes to read messy, chaotic and unoptimised code.
+Here is full thesis for a [download] (https://github.com/feeka/theses/blob/master/Master%20Thesis:%20DNA%20as%20a%20Storage.pdf).

 ## Description